Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 🏄🏽 Can beginners surf in Portugal?

 Absolutely!
-Portugal is the perfect place to start learning how to surf or even to improve your skills.
+Portugal is the ideal place to learn how to surf or refine your skills.
 Besides the many options of beaches and surf spots, offering all kinds of waves, Portugal also has many surf camps and surf schools.

-Although, you need to always be careful, respect the ocean and be aware of your limitations.
+However, you must always be careful, respect the ocean, and be aware of your limitations.

-I wouldn’t venture surfing in Nazaré without the proper training and skills, for example.
+I wouldn’t venture surfing in Nazaré without the proper training and skills.

 🩱 Do I need a wetsuit to surf in Portugal?

 Definitely, yes!
-Portugal is washed by the Atlantic Ocean which means that the water is cold all year round.
+Portugal is on the Atlantic Ocean, which means that the water is cold all year round.

-In summer, the temperature goes up a few degrees, but it’s still cold.
+In the summer, the temperature rises a few degrees, but it’s still cold.
 If you go surfing in Portugal in winter, I recommend that you take or rent a wetsuit of at least 4/3 mm or 5/4 mm to protect you from the water and the cold wind.

-During summer, with a 3/2 mm or 4/3 mm you are guaranteed to feel comfortable in the water.
-But depending on where you are, this might not be necessary.
+During summer, a 3/2 mm or 4/3 mm is guaranteed to make you feel comfortable in the water.
+However, depending on your location, this may not be necessary.

-For example, along the south coast of the Algarve, a short wetsuit or even a neoprene vest could be enough in the summer.
+For example, in the summer, a short wetsuit or even a neoprene vest could be enough along the south coast of the Algarve.

 🦈 Are there sharks in Portugal?

 However, you should also know that this does not necessarily mean danger for surfers.
-Unlike California and South Africa, for example, Portugal’s waters are not known for being dangerous for surfers when it comes to the presence of sharks.
+Unlike California and South Africa, for example, Portugal’s waters are not known for being dangerous for surfers due to the presence of sharks.

-This is because most of the species we can find in Portugal actually live in very deep waters.
-So, you can relax and enjoy your surf trip in Portugal with no worries about sharks.
+This is because most of the species we can find in Portugal actually live in intense waters.
+So, you can relax and enjoy your surf trip in Portugal without worrying about sharks.

 What do they speak in Portugal?

-In Portugal, they speak Portuguese, as the official language but you will find that in most touristy towns, people would understand and speak English.
+In Portugal, Portuguese is the official language, but in most touristy towns, people will also understand and speak English.

 Surfing in Portugal: Final thoughts

-As you can see there are so many surfing spots in Portugal that many surfers prefer traveling along the Portugal coast to try them all.
+As you can see, there are so many surfing spots in Portugal that many surfers prefer traveling along the Portuguese coast to try them all.
 It’s actually a great idea.

-If you prefer to pick one and stay for a while to practice your surfing skills we hope this guide helped you choose the perfect spot to surf in Portugal, where you can also enjoy exploring historical sites and other natural wonders and enjoy great food.
+If you prefer to pick one and stay for a while to practice your surfing skills, we hope this guide helped you choose the perfect spot to surf in Portugal.
+You can also explore historical sites and other natural wonders and enjoy great food.

-Here below I will leave you with some Portugal travel guides to help you navigate through this amazing region.
+Check out my Portugal travel guide to help you navigate through this amazing region.